semgrep/semgrep-docs/docs/semgrep-app/findings.md

     <dt>Full scan</dt>
     <dd>Scans the repository in its entirety.
 Full scans are performed on mainline branches, such as `master` or `main`.
 This scan is performed on a scheduled basis.</dd>
     <dt>Diff-aware scan</dt>
-    <dd>Diff-aware scans are performed on non-mainline branches, scanning the repository's files based on the commit where the branch diverged from the mainline branch (or diverged from the last commit that was fully scanned?)</dd>
+    <dd>Diff-aware scans are performed on non-mainline branches, such as in pull requests and merge requests.
+Diff scans traverse the repository's files based on the commit where the branch diverged from the mainline branch (or diverged from the last commit that was fully scanned?)</dd>
 </dl>

 If a finding is fixed in one branch (such as `main`) but open in another (such as `production`), and the code fixes are present in both branches, initiate a scan on the branch(es) with open findings to mark the findings as fixed.